 Wide ranges of financial services are provided by the Bank for International Settlements to the central banks and the other financial institutions.
 It can also be called the lender of last resortLender Of Last ResortA lender of last resort (LoLR) refers to an institution that provides liquidity or emergency credit to banks experiencing financial difficulties..
 It assists in the management of the foreign reserves, providing the liquidityLiquidityLiquidity is the ease of converting assets or securities into cash. to the banks as and when required by way of offering them buyback of the different instruments from them that are tradable in the market, providing emergency funding when required by the troubled nations, making foreign exchange transactions as well as gold transactions for or with the central banks, etc. Along with this, it helps in promoting monetary and financial stability as it acts as the trustee with respect to the international financial operations.

 For promoting monetary and financial stability, Bank for International Settlements publishes related analyses as well as statics pertaining to international banking and the financial matter, thereby facilitating better policymaking, academic research, and helping member central banks in their proper functioning and decision making.

 #3 – Seminars

-Various seminars are also organized by the BIS with the focus on the focus on international financial issues.
+The BIS also organizes various seminars with the focus on international financial issues.

-This has been a guide to the Full Form of BIS (Bank for International Settlements) and its definition.
-Here we learn how does BIS works with its history, role, and functions.
+This has been a guide to what is Full Form of BIS.
+We explain it with its history, role in developing financial stability and functions that it performs.
 You may refer to the following articles to learn more about finance –